StefanM98/BlazorPortfolioWebsite/README.md

 Check it out here: [stefandev.com](https://stefandev.com)

 ## Overview
-This is a simple portfolio built with the .NET 6 hosted version of [Blazor WebAssembly](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor).
-I'm building this portfolio to showcase my skills and experience as a Software Engineer while also taking the opportunity to become more proficient in C# and .NET.
+This is a simple portfolio and blog built with the .NET 6 hosted version of [Blazor WebAssembly](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor).
+I'm building this application to showcase my skills and experience as a Software Engineer while also taking the opportunity to become more proficient in C# and .NET.
+In addition, I will be implementing a personal blog, where I will write about development topics that interest me and work on improving my technical writing skills.

 ### Technologies/Tools used
 - [Blazor WebAssembly](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor)